Why Eyeglasses are so Expensive & how you can Pay Less

 You can buy a great pair of prescription glasses online (lens included), for less than $40.
 Non-prescription glasses are even cheaper.
 There is enough online price competition going after this informed consumer audience, that prices have stayed low.
 These guys have carved out their own niche online.
 They don’t compete for un-informed consumers like Luxottica does.

-I’ve covered how to buy glasses online previously, and in that post I recommend a few low-cost online eyeglass retailers.
+I’ve covered how to buy glasses online previously, and in that post I recommend a few low-cost online eyeglass retailers, and you can easily find a quality pair of glasses online for less than $30 (frame + lens).

 Ultimately, once again, it pays to: